drtinaz/TransferSwitch/README.md

-This service is intended to work along side kevin windrem's exttransferswitch, which is now part of guimods. the purpose of this service is to monitor the outdoor temperature, generator temperature, and altitude.
-The service then calculates a derated output for the generator based on these inputs. the base output (rated output) of the generator, the temperature derate variable, and the altitude derate variable can all be changed by editing auto_current.py. these variables are listed at the top of the script.

-INSTALL
-easiest way to install is using kevins setup helper.
-Manually add the repo using the following settings:

-package name: GenAutoCurrent
-github user: drtinaz
-branch/tag: main
+This service is intended to monitor a digital input that is connected to a remote generator.
+Select the digital input type 'bilge pump' that has the state of 'on' or 'off' the digital input reflects the current state of the remote generator, either 'on' for running or 'off' for not running.
+Ie: input source is generator or grid (or shore) when on generator this script will attempt to set the current ac input limit to the generator limit when on grid or shore this script wuill attempt to set the ac input current limit to the grid/shore setting this script stores the generator and grid settings in the system settings for later retrieval.